jptacek/JPtacek.com/src/documents/2014/05/angularJS-intro-to-directives/index.html.md

   });
 ```

-We can, of course, break the teamplate into its own file by using templateUrl as we have discussed
+We can, of course, break the template into its own file by using templateUrl as we have discussed
 [earlier](http://www.jptacek.com/2014/02/angularJS-templates/), which is my preferred approach.

 We next define what part of our HTML our directive will be expanding.
 We do this by using ``restrict`` to
-indicate the DOM element we are expanding or creating
+indicate the DOM element we are creating from the following options

 * ``'A'`` - The attribute a DOM element. <div periodicchartelement="element">
 * ``'C'`` - class name
 * ``'E'`` - element name <periodicchartelement></periodicchartelement>

 There is also the ability creative directives tied to HTML comments with ``restrict:M``.
-The can also be combined into
+The restrict keyword
-something like ACM, etc.
+can also be combined together to form something like ACM, etc.

 ```javascript
 .directive('periodicchartelement', function() {